FAQs

 - Ensure the audio amplifier is not in the power-down state.
 Many evaluation modules have a power-down signal controlled by a GPIO line on EVE to power down the amplifier when not used.
 Check that the GPIO and GPIO Direction registers in EVE have this GPIO line set as output and to the correct state to enable the amplifier.

 - Ensure the volume has not been turned down.
 Volume is controlled by REG_VOL_SOUND for sounds and REG_VOL_PB for playback of audio.
-A value of 0xFF is highest whilst a value of 0x00 is muted.
+A value of 0xFF is the highest while a value of 0x00 is muted.

 EVE supports audio wave playback for mono 8-bit Linear PCM, 4-bit ADPCM, and μ-Law coding format at sampling frequencies from 8kHz to 48kHz.